Ask Better Beer

 How Often Should You Adjust The Beer Gas Regulators?

-Sometimes managers think that they're experts on draught, and they'll go into the beer fridge, and they'll adjust the regulators when the beer is pouring foaming at the tap.
+Sometimes managers think they're experts on draught, and they'll go into the beer fridge to adjust the regulators when the beer is pouring with foam at the tap.

-They think that adjusting the regulator is going to fix it.
+They believe that adjusting the regulator will fix the issue.

 Usually, they're wrong.

-Very seldom they're right, but it doesn't fix it long term.
+Very seldom are they right, but it doesn't fix it long-term.

 Here's the problem: